AsheThorne/AmethystXR/Archetecture-Notes.md

   int value.
 The `pixels per meter` value defines the resolution.
     - UNSURE ON THIS BIT: Render the UI to an offscreen buffer, then use the output as an image on the UI canvas in world

+### Scenes

+- Use a double ended stack allocator for scene assets.
+The upper end can hold global resources while the lower end can hold scene specific resources.